 Keeping the hydraulic fluid clean is vital for maintaining a reliable hydraulic systems.

-This report is based on a lifetime's experience of dealing with the consequence contamination in hydraulic systems and build on the results of research that was carried out by the hydraulics industry in the mid 80s.
+This report is based on a lifetime's experience of dealing with the consequence contamination in hydraulic systems and build on the results of research that was carried out by the hydraulics industry in the mid-80s.
 It summarises the factors required to control the fluid cleanliness in a wide range of applications.

 When fluid contamination is properly controlled there should be no physical contact between the metal parts within hydraulic components.
-No contact means no wear and no wear means the system should work reliably for ever.
+No contact means no wear and no wear means the system should work reliably forever.

 Hydraulic valve spools typically operate with clearances of 6 to 10 microns.
 These clearances may experience the full system pressure across them and this will try to draw the particles of contamination into the gaps and force them through.
 Add to this the difficulty in maintaining accurate concentric spool tolerances will probably mean that the gaps change along the spool.
 It only takes one particle of dirt to lodge between the spool and its bore to cause the valve to fail.

-Hydraulic poppets have no clearance on the nose but can get damaged by individual particles of dirt that will break the leak free seal.
+Hydraulic poppets have no clearance on the nose but can get damaged by individual particles of dirt that will break the leak-free seal.

-In reality there are millions or particles of dirt in every system.
+In reality, there are millions or particles of dirt in every system.
 Most valves have been designed to make sure they do not fail catastrophically with contamination but as they stick the internal forces or flows build up to drive the spool to move and clear the blockage.
-The result may be erratic operation or occasional sticking, which will be less important on some machines than others.
+The result may be an erratic operation or occasional sticking, which will be less important on some machines than others.

 With directional control valves that simply open or close, contamination may not always show as a problem.
 However, with proportional control valves that need to provide a measured or controlled flow then sticking spools may be classed as a failure, and better contamination control will be required.